jhkette/react-ml5-library/README.md

 Live link can be found here [Image classifier](https://ml5imageclassifier.netlify.com/).

-A project to experiemnt with Ml5.js image classification library - using react.
+A project to experiemnt with the ml5.js image classification library - using react.

 ### Setup
 Run npm install to start project and npm start to run project locally.